vimpunk/cratetorrent/README.md

 ## Features

 Single download of a torrent with multiple peer connections, if given their addresses and the path to the torrent metainfo.
-No multiple torrents, no seeding, no optimizations, or any other feature you might expect from a full-fledged BitTorrent library.
+Downloads are relatively fast with various throughput optimizations.
+However, there are no multiple torrents, no seeding, or any other feature you might expect from a full-fledged BitTorrent library.

 Features are continuously added, please see the [project milestones](https://github.com/mandreyel/cratetorrent/issues/26).
 Eventually, I